• Skip to main content

 Hand holding a rolling pin and with the other hand flipping the rolled out dough.

-• Take a piece of the dough.
+• Take a piece of the dough and form small dough balls.

 Hands stretching out the Buñuelos dough.